The Many Benefits Of Water Flossing

 There’s a bit of a learning curve to using a water flosser, but once you get the hang of it, it’s easy!
 I use mine every day without fail, because it’s so quick and easy to do.
 Here’s how it’s done!

 Start by filling the water reservoir with lukewarm water.
 Avoid using cold water because it can easily aggravate sensitive teeth (and teeth with normal sensitivity, for that matter!)

 Next, you’ll choose a sprayer tip to use.
 Some types of water flossers come with different types of tips that are better for people with braces, gum disease, etc. If none of the special tips apply to your situation, choose the normal sprayer tip.

 Put the tip of the flosser inside your mouth and turn it on.
 (DON’T turn it on before you’ve put it in your mouth, or the water will go everywhere!)
 Move the tip around your mouth, targeting your gums as well as the spaces between your teeth on both the front and back sides.

 Most people hold their head above the sink while using the water flosser, keeping their mouth slightly open to allow the water to drip into the sink.
-I personally prefer to close my lips around the tip and floss until my mouth is full and then spit it out.
-I do that 3-4 times until all the water is gone.
-Once you’re finished, simply turn it off and brush as usual.
-Simple!
+(I personally prefer to close my lips around the tip and floss until my mouth is full of water, then I’ll pause briefly to spit it out.
+Either way works!)

-Best For At-Home Use: Waterpik Aquarius Water Flosser
+Best Water Flosser For At-Home Use: Waterpik Aquarius Water Flosser

-Best For Kids: Waterpik Water Flosser For Kids
+Best Water Flosser For Kids: Waterpik Water Flosser For Kids

 This is a great kid-sized flosser that may actually get your kids to floss their teeth regularly!
 Plus it’s very affordable, which is a nice bonus.